+The acquisition was accounted for as a business combination in accordance with ASC 805, Business Combinations, using the acquisition method of accounting.
 The excess of the purchase price over the fair value of the net assets acquired, including the amount assigned to identifiable intangible assets, has been recorded as goodwill.
 The resulting goodwill has been included in our Recorded Music reportable segment.
 The recognized goodwill will be deductible for income tax purposes.
 Any impairment charges made in future periods associated with goodwill, if any, will not be tax-deductible.

-The table below presents (i) the preliminary estimate of the acquisition consideration as it relates to the acquisition of 300 Entertainment and (ii) the preliminary allocation of the purchase price to the estimated fair values of the assets acquired and liabilities assumed on the closing date of December 16, 2021 (in millions):
+The table below presents (i) the acquisition consideration as it relates to the acquisition of 300 Entertainment and (ii) the allocation of the purchase price to the estimated fair values of the assets acquired and liabilities assumed on the closing date of December 16, 2021 (in millions):

-nary Purchase e Allocation
+Purchase Price Allocation

 Cash and equivalents \$ 2

-Accounts receivable 3
+Accounts receivable 5

-Royalty advances 14
+Royalty advances 13

 Property, plant and equipment, net 1

 Operating lease right-of-use assets, net 3

-Goodwill 135
+Goodwill 138

-Intangible assets subject to amortization, net (a) 260
+Intangible assets subject to amortization, net (a) 259

 Other assets 1

 Accounts payable (5)

-Accrued royalties (16)
+Accrued royalties (19)

 Accrued liabilities (1)

 Operating lease liabilities, noncurrent (3)

 Total purchase price allocated \$ 394